videlalvaro/erlang-prime-sieve/README.md

 The numbers that pass this test are kept in the sieve, and then they are returned when collect is called by multipling them by 2 and then adding 1.

-Since I'm not a professional matematician we wary of this method, since so far I haven't seen a sieve produced using these properties of numbers.
+Since I'm not a professional mathematician we wary of this method, since so far I haven't seen a sieve produced using these properties of numbers.

 ## Algorithm ##